yxqd/luban/docs/user-guide.rst

 while there are common events for all element types.

 For example, "click" is a common event for every element type.
-"submit" is a special event for "form" element.
+"submit" is a special event for the "form" element.

 At `aokuang <http://lubanui.org/aokuang>`_, you can find a demo and API of these events.